-Article 369 of the TCC in reference to Article 528 of the Code of Obligations requires the members of the Board of directors and managers of a company to perform their duties in a reasonable manner by showing the level of effort and care that a prudent businessman would exercise under the circumstances.
+Article 369 of the TCC in reference to Article 528 of the Code of Obligations requires the members of the board of directors and managers of a company to perform their duties in a reasonable manner by showing the level of effort and care that a prudent businessman would exercise under the circumstances.
 However, if they are paid for their duties, then there is a higher standard of effort and care expected as an agent under Turkish law can be held responsible for negligence.

-Limits of Liability
+Limits of liability

-As per Article 553/3 of the TCC, no one person may be held liable for illegal acts, which have occurred out of his/her control, and neither the obligation of supervision, nor the duty of care may be used as grounds for holding such person liable.
+As per Article 553/3 of the TCC, no person may be held liable for illegal acts, which have occurred out of his/her control, and neither the obligation of supervision, nor the duty of care may be used as grounds for holding such person liable.

-Filing a Lawsuit Against the members of the Board of Directors
+Filing a lawsuit against the members of the Board of Directors

-As per Article 550 of the TCC, the members of the Board of directors who are aware of illiquidity of the shareholders who are undertaking to make a capital subscription and approve such capital subscription will be held liable for losses arising from non-payment.
-If this happens, under Article 562 of the TCC, those persons may be sentenced to imprisonment from between three months to two years or will be subject to a corresponding monetary penalty.
+As per Article 550 of the TCC, the members of the board of directors who are aware of illiquidity of the shareholders who are undertaking to make a capital subscription and approve such capital subscription will be held liable for losses arising from non-payment.
+If this happens, under Article 562 of the TCC, those persons may be sentenced to imprisonment from between 3 months to 2 years or will be subject to a corresponding monetary penalty.

-Similarly as per Article 556 of the TCC, in the event of the bankruptcy of the company, creditors also have the right to request the payment of the indemnities to the company however such requests of shareholders and creditors will be invoked by the bankruptcy administration (iflas idaresi).
-In addition, if the bankruptcy administration does not file a lawsuit, each shareholder and creditor has the right to file the aforementioned lawsuit.
-The compensation, pursuant to the relevant provisions of the Enforcement and Bankruptcy Law, then to (i) creditors, then will be distributed to (ii) the shareholders who filed the lawsuit and the remaining amount will be given to the bankruptcy estate.
+Similarly, as per Article 556 of the TCC, in case of the bankruptcy of the company, creditors also have the right to request the payment of the indemnities to the company however such requests of shareholders and creditors will be invoked by the bankruptcy administration (iflas idaresi).
+In addition, if the bankruptcy administration (iflas idaresi) does not file a lawsuit, each shareholder and creditor has the right to file the aforementioned lawsuit.
+The compensation, pursuant to the relevant provisions of the Enforcement and Bankruptcy Law, is paid to (i) creditors, then will be distributed to (ii) the shareholders who filed the lawsuit and the remaining amount will be given to the bankruptcy estate.

-The right to request the payment of the indemnities will have statutory limitations of two years from the date of the claimant's loss and the person who will be held liable are known and in any case within five years from the date that the wrongful act occurred.
+The right to request the payment of the indemnities will have a statutory limitation of 2 years from the date of the claimant's loss where the person who will be held liable is known and in any other case within 5 years from the date that the wrongful act occurred.

-Steps to Be Taken by the Board of Directors in the Event of Insolvency
+Steps to be taken by the Board of Directors in the event of insolvency

-Pursuant to Article 376 of the TCC, if it is determined that the total of a company's capital and its legal reserves are reduced to half of its share capital, the Board of directors is required to call a general meeting in which the Board of directors submits the precautionary measures that should be taken to the approval of the shareholders.
-In the event that two thirds of the paid-up capital of the company is already lost, then unless the general meeting resolves to continue with one third of the paid-up capital or to inject more capital, the company will be automatically deemed to be bankrupt.
-If the assets of the company are insufficient to make payments to all of the claims of the creditors, the company is obliged to forthwith notify the court that will adjudge and declare the company bankrupt, however, companies are given a last chance before the court to declare them as bankrupt on the condition that:
+Article 376 of the TCC regulates the issue of technical bankruptcy, which is a balance sheet insolvency.
+Pursuant to Article 376 of the TCC, if it is determined that the total of a company's capital and its legal reserves is reduced to half of its share capital, the board of directors is required to call the General Assembly for a meeting in which the board of directors submits the precautionary measures that should be taken to the approval of the shareholders.
+If two thirds of the paid-up capital of the company is already lost, then unless the General Assembly resolves to continue with one third of the paid-up capital or to inject more capital, the company will be automatically deemed bankrupt.
+If the assets of the company are insufficient to make payments to all the claims of the creditors, the company is obliged to forthwith notify the court that will adjudge and declare the company bankrupt, however, companies are given a last chance before the court to declare them as bankrupt on the condition that: